yym1928/final-project-yym1928/README.md

 * (3 points) **dotenv**
     * Configuration management using dotenv.
     * It stores default configuration that shouldn't be accessed by other people.
-    * Cofiguration managment modules worth 3 points
+    * Configuration managment modules worth 3 points

 9 points total out of 8 required points

 ## [Link to Initial Main Project File](app.mjs)